GHasanKaraman/colorizing-images/README.md

 If I don't use edge detection for alignment, the aligned images look awful.
 Here is an example of them:
 ![](image3.jpg)
-No edge detection used on the top.
-Used edge detection on the bottom.
+No edge detection used on the top but the bottom.

 ## Requirements
 | Env/Libs      | Version       |